 - 1/8 tsp Chinese five spice just a pinch

-- Prepare gluten-free pie crust as instructed on the package.
+- Prepare gluten-free pie crust as instructed on the Bob's Red Mill pie crust packaging.
 Watch the video embedded in this post if this is your first time making gluten-free pie crust.
+Be sure to chill the dough fully before adding the filling

-- Place pie on the center rack in a preheated oven; bake for 15 minutes.
+- Place pie on the center rack in a preheated oven and bake for 15 minutes.

-- Lower temperature to 350 degrees and continue baking for 30-35 additional minutes until a knife inserted into the pie comes out clean.
+- Lower temperature to 350º F and continue baking for 30-35 additional minutes until a knife inserted into the pie comes out clean.

 - Allow pie to cool at room temperature before serving.
 Refrigerate once cooled.